japt-epj/HUNTeR/README.md

 Interesting views will communicate with the API, so sound knowledge of HTTP calls and JSON will enable you to fully take advantage of the entire backend.

 #### Extending the API
+Swagger is used for the entire API description.
+Adding new API endpoints or expanding on existing endpoints can be as easy as editing the `swagger.yaml` file (the [online editor](https://editor.swagger.io//#/) is particularly useful for this).
+A `mvn clean test` will generate the corresponding Spring interface files (which you have to implement), and also any DTOs that you have specified.
+Also, running test will at least guarantee, that the generated Java code is sensible enough to be loaded by Spring.
+Once the interfaces are generated, you have to implement them in a controller class.

 #### Adding Database Tables
+As previously mentioned, no SQL needs to be written.
+All entity definitions are created by JPA annotated classes and tables are created on first startup.
+To create new columns in existing tables, the entities in the `ch.japt.epj.model.data` package have to be edited.

+To create additional tables, new entity classes should be added to the same package.
+When adding new rows, you will most likely want to edit the existing model classes to account for the changes you have made.
+When adding new tables, you will have to create new [repository interfaces](https://docs.spring.io/spring-data/data-commons/docs/1.6.1.RELEASE/reference/html/repositories.html) to access the data.

+Make yourself familiar with model mapper to easily integrate your new data with DTOs that are served to the API endpoints.

+#### Writing tests
+You can never have enough tests, so obviously, writing tests is always a welcome addition to any project.
+We use spring test, which facilitates a lot of common testing gripes such as mocking and bootstrapping.
+Dependency Injection is handled out of the box and writing new tests is fairly simple.
+To write tests for your new code, you best consult the existing unit and integration tests to see how model and controller tests are handled.

 ### Thoughts on scalability